-The DISD TIA Strategic Planning Committee will continue to meet throughout the school year to address questions and/or concerns that arise.
-The committee will gather feedback from other stakeholders to ensure continuous improvement of the system.
+The DISD TIA Strategic Planning Committee will continue to meet annually to address questions and/or concerns that arise.
+The committee will gather feedback from stakeholders to ensure continuous improvement of the system.

 Additional courses will be considered for expansion of the DISD TIA system.
 Departments will propose student growth measures to the TIA Strategic Planning Committee for specific courses.
 DISD will submit TIA applications in future cohort to add committee recommended courses.